-THE ANNUAL FINANCIAL REPORTING REQUIREMENTS CHECKLIST Yes or N/A # Criteria 181.
-If the CFDA number is not known and cannot be determined by calling the source agency-pass-through or direct-is the CFDA number listed with the first two digits representing the federal agency followed by 000?
-182. Are all programs listed under subheadings of direct programs listing or the pass-through programs listing?
-183. Are pass-through programs properly identified with the pass-through entity and pass- through grantor's number?
-184. Are the listed pass-through entities the immediate pass-through entity and not other entities that might have pass-through funds to the immediate pass-through entity?
-185. Is the pass-through grantor's number correct?
+THE ANNUAL FINANCIAL REPORTING REQUIREMENTS CHECKLIST Yes or N/A # Criteria 179.
+If the Assistance Listing Number is not known and cannot be determined by calling the source agency-pass-through or direct-is the Assistance Listing Number listed with the first two digits representing the federal agency followed by 000?
+180. Are all programs listed under subheadings of direct programs listing or the pass-through programs listing?
+181. Are pass-through programs properly identified with the pass-through entity and pass-through grantor's number?
+182. Are the listed pass-through entities the immediate pass-through entity and not other entities that might have pass-through funds to the immediate pass-through entity?
+183. Is the pass-through grantor's number correct?
 (Most pass-through grantors change the number every year.)
-186. Is each pass-through entity listed only once within each federal agency?
-187. If a federal program, i.e., same CFDA number, is listed on more than one line, is there a subtotal for that program?
-188. Do amounts listed include any administrative costs or indirect costs received?
-189. Are Leadership Education Advocacy Partnership (LEAP) and Special Leveraging Educational Assistance Partnership (SLEAP) funds received by students of the college included in the schedule?
-190. Are all federal loan programs shown according to applicable guidance?
-191. Are all amounts shown in the schedule shown in whole dollars, no cents shown?
-192. Has the schedule been footed?
-193. Is there a statement at the end of the schedule referring the reader to related footnotes?
-194. Do the footnotes include a reconciliation of the total amount shown by the schedule to what is shown in the financial statements, even if the figures agree?
-195. Is there a footnote to explain why each applicable federal fund is not required to be audited under OMB Circular A-133/2 CFR part 200, subpart F Compliance Supplement?
-196. Is there a footnote showing nonmonetary assistance received if such assistance is not included in the schedule?
-197. Is there a footnote explaining the basis of accounting for the programs presented in the schedule?
-198. Is there a footnote showing other entities to which the college has passed-through funds, including program name, CFDA number, sub-recipient names, and sub-recipient amounts?
-SCHEDUL E OF E EXPENDITURES OF STATE AWARDS AND FOOTNOTES (SCHEDULE F) 199.
+184. Is each pass-through entity listed only once within each federal agency?
+185. If a federal program, i.e., same Assistance Listing Number, is listed on more than one line, is there a subtotal for that program?
+186. Do amounts listed include any administrative costs or indirect costs received?
+187. Are Leadership Education Advocacy Partnership (LEAP) and Special Leveraging Educational Assistance Partnership (SLEAP) funds received by students of the college included in the schedule?
+188. Are all federal loan programs shown according to applicable guidance?
+189. Are all amounts shown in the schedule shown in whole dollars, no cents shown?
+190. Has the schedule been footed?
+191. Is there a statement at the end of the schedule referring the reader to related footnotes?
+192. Do the footnotes include a reconciliation of the total amount shown by the schedule to what is shown in the financial statements, even if the figures agree?
+193. Is there a footnote to explain why each applicable federal fund is not required to be audited under 2 CFR part 200, subpart F, OMB Compliance Supplement?
+194. Is there a footnote showing nonmonetary assistance received if such assistance is not included in the schedule?
+195. Is there a footnote explaining the basis of accounting for the programs presented in the schedule?
+196. Is there a footnote showing other entities to which the college has passed-through funds, including program name, Assistance Listing Number, sub-recipient names, and sub-recipient amounts?
+SCHEDULE O F EXPE ENDITURES OF STATE AWARDS AND FOOTNOTES (SCHEDULE F) 197.
 Is the schedule with footnotes included?
-STATIST CAL S UPPLEMENT 200.
+STATISTICAL SUPPI LEMENT 198.
 Does the report include a statistical section?
-(NCGAS1) STATISTI
+(GASB Statement 44)

-THE ANNUAL FINANCIAL REPORTING REQUIREMENTS CHECKLIST Yes or N/A # Criteria 201.
+THE ANNUAL FINANCIAL REPORTING REQUIREMENTS CHECKLIST Yes or N/A # Criteria 199.
 Is the word "Unaudited" included in the title of each schedule?
-202. Does the statistical section include all 18 required schedules?
-203. Do the amounts reported in the statistical table agree with related amounts reported in the financial section?
-204. Is any deviation from the template or any estimate disclosed in the notes?
+200. Does the statistical section include all 18 required schedules?
+201. Do the amounts reported in the statistical table agree with related amounts reported in the financial section?
+202. Is any deviation from the template or any estimate disclosed in the notes?

-Appendix D - GFOA CAFR Program
+Appendix D - GFOA Annual Comprehensive Financial Report Program

-Government Finance Officers Association (GFOA) - Certificate of Achievement for Excellence in Financial Reporting (CAFR Program)
+Government Finance Officers Association (GFOA) - Certificate of Achievement for Excellence in Financial Reporting (Certificate Program)